UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ## Conclusion
-From the reasoning in the Results and Analyses part, we can conclude that modify loss function to achieve boundary-aware supervision
+From the reasoning in the Results and Analyses part, we can conclude that modifying loss function to achieve boundary-aware supervision, and the

 ## Basic Syntax
 ### Code Block